MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|`unmute` (default) <p>`mute`|Not configured <br>unmute (Default) <br>mute|

 > [!NOTE]
-> Available in Defender for Endpoint version 101.85.27 or higher.
+> Available in Defender for Endpoint version `101.85.27` or later.

 #### Unmonitor Filesystems

-Configure filesystems to be unmonitored/excluded from Real Time Protection(RTP).
+Configure filesystems to be unmonitored/excluded from real-time protection (RTP).
 The filesystems configured are validated against Microsoft Defender's list of permitted filesystems.
-Only post successful validation, will the filesystem be allowed to be unmonitored.
-These configured unmonitored filesystems will still be scanned by Quick, Full, and custom scans.
+Filesystems can only be monitored after successful validation.
+These configured unmonitored filesystems are still scanned by Quick, Full, and custom scans in Microsoft Defender Antivirus.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|